hirowatari/Docker-for-Wordpress-Plugin-Testing/README.md

 - Username: a
 - Password: a
 - E-mail: a@a.a
-This dump.sql was generated only with the information `wp core install --path=/var/www/html --url=localhost --title='just a wordpress site' --admin_user=a --admin_password=a --admin_email='a@a.a' --skip-email`
+This dump.sql was generated only with the information `wp core install --path=/var/www/html --url=wordpress --title='just a wordpress site' --admin_user=a --admin_password=a --admin_email='a@a.a' --skip-email`